TKontu/vllm_gateway/README.md

 When an API request for a specific model is received, the gateway automatically handles the backend logistics: if the requested model isn't already loaded, it will gracefully stop the current vLLM container and launch a new one with the correct model, all without any manual intervention.

+> [!WARNING] > **Security Notice**
+> This gateway requires direct access to the host's Docker socket (`/var/run/docker.sock`).
+This is equivalent to granting root access to the host system.
+Please be fully aware of the security implications before deploying this project.
+It is strongly recommended to run this in a trusted and isolated environment.

 ## How It Works

 The architecture consists of a single, persistent `gateway` container that has access to the host's Docker socket.